Build Your Own Self-Steering Windvane

 And finally there is a third gudgeon at the rudder head, which is simply screwed onto a wooden cleat mounted there, again so that it can be easily removed.

-Finally there’s the problem of attaching the air paddle.
+Now we have come to the issue of attaching the air paddle.
 First of all, the air paddle needs to be balanced.
 This means the axis where the trim tab shaft runs through it is also the center of mass, or if the shaft was held horizontally and the air paddle free to rotate it would not choose to do so absent any wind.
 Since the plywood air paddle has weight, this will require a counterweight for which I used a regular shaft zinc clamped to a wooden dowel.

 OLYMPUS DIGITAL CAMERA